RyanHopkins7/classical-piano-music-generator/README.md

 1. Add multi-track midi files to *training_music/multi_track*.

-2. Run `python3 merge_midi_tracks.py merge_dataset` to merge all midi files from *training_music/multi_track* from multi track midi files to single track midi files and save them in *training_music/single_track*.
+2. Run `merge_midi_tracks.py training_music/multi_track training_music/single_track` to merge all midi files from *training_music/multi_track* from multi track midi files to single track midi files and save them in *training_music/single_track*.
 It is necessary for midi files to be single track for them to be used in training the Markov model.

 ### Running the code

-To generate a midi file from the training music, run `python3 generate_midi.py <order>` where order is the order of the markov model that should be used to generate the music.
+To generate a midi file from the training music, run `generate_midi.py <order>` where order is the order of the markov model that should be used to generate the music.
 The resulting midi file is stored in *static/generated.mid*.

-To run the Flask app, run `python3 app.py` and visit [127.0.0.1:5000](http://127.0.0.1:5000/).
+To run the Flask app, run `app.py` and visit [127.0.0.1:5000](http://127.0.0.1:5000/).
 It is currently necessary to disable your browser cache in order for the generated midi file to be updated each time a new midi file is generated.

 ## License